TalnUPF/kolumba-email-client/README.md

-# email-client
+# kolumba email-client
-Accessible E-mail Client
+Kolumba Accessible E-mail Client

 Kolumba is a very easy to use e-mail web client adapted to people with IDD so that they can use it at their working activity.